Takeda Lullaby

-"Takeda Lullaby" (竹田の子守唄 or Takeda no komoriuta) is a popular Japanese cradle song.
+"Takeda Lullaby" (竹田の子守唄, Takeda no komoriuta) is a popular Japanese cradle song.
 It originated in Takeda, Fushimi, Kyoto.

 Background

 The song has long been sung by the people in the burakumin areas of Kyoto and Osaka in a slightly different form.
 During the 1960s, it was picked up as a theme song by the Buraku Liberation League, particularly its branch at Takeda.

 Burakumin ("hamlet people") were an outcast community at the bottom of the Japanese social order that had historically been the victims of severe discrimination and ostracism.
 These communities were often made up of those with occupations considered impure or tainted by death (e.g., executioners, undertakers, workers in slaughterhouses, butchers, or tanners).
 Professions such as these had severe social stigmas of kegare, or "defilement", attached to them.
 A burakumin neighborhood within metropolitan Tokyo was the last to be served by streetcar and is the site of butcher and leather shops to this day.

 In this lullaby, a young girl comforts herself by singing about her miserable situation.
 One day, she is forcibly sent away to work for a rich family at a village across the mountain.
 Every day as she works with a baby on her back, she is reminded of her family, looking at the silhouette of the mountains in the direction of her homeland.